Installing a Wood Burning Fireplace Insert like a Professional

 4.Assess the Fireback

-Just like the recess, the fire back may also need adjusting in order to fit your insert, as the name suggests this is the area at the back of the fireplace.
-Using a hammer and chisel will allow you to easily remove any bricks you need to, in order to open up more space for your insert.
+Just like the recess, the fire back may also need adjusting to fit your insert, as the name suggests this is the area at the back of the fireplace.
+Using a hammer and chisel will allow you to easily remove any bricks you need, to open up more space for your insert.
 Once the dimensions of your fireplace are correct you’ll be able to easily slot in your insert.

 5. Line Your Flue